Synaco/knowledgebase/learning_resources.md

 There's a treasure trove of information out on the internet.
 Some resources are free; some, not so much.
 Some will better prepare you for the workforce or a career, while others feed the itch to learn and tinker.
-The list below is made up of resources I've found---either organically or through others' suggestions---that fit into one or both of those categories for me
+The list below is made up of resources I've found—either organically or through others' suggestions—that fit into one or both of those categories for me